talespadilha/python_course/README.md

 # MFE Python Companion Course
 [![](https://cdn4.iconfinder.com/data/icons/logos-and-brands/512/267_Python_logo-128.png)](https://www.kevinsheppard.com/teaching/python/)

 This repository contains the solutions for the Python companion course in Financial Econometrics.
 All scrips are in the notebook (ipynb) format presented in class.
-These scrips are divided into four sections:
+These notebooks are divided into four sections:

   - Time Series Modelling;
   - Volatility Modelling;